Gong Min-jeung

-Kim Min-jung (born 30 September 1986), known professionally as Gong Min-jeung, is a South Korean actress who works in independent film and supporting roles in television dramas.
+Kim Min-jung (born 30 September 1986), known professionally as Gong Min-jeung, is a South Korean actress recognized for her work in theater, television dramas and independent cinema.
+She is best known for her roles in drama series Hometown Cha-Cha-Cha (2021) and Marry My Husband (2024).
+For her performance as prosecutor Na Ye-jin in the 2022 SBS drama One Dollar Lawyer, she received the Best Supporting Actress Award at the 2022 SBS Drama Awards.
+Her television career also includes notable supporting roles in Temperature of Love (2017), Familiar Wife (2018), and Sweet Munchies (2020).

-As an actress in independent film, Kim is known for her roles in three Hong Sang-soo films, Yourself and Yours, On the Beach at Night Alone, and Grass.
+In addition to her television work, Kim is a prolific figure in independent film.
+She is a frequent collaborator of director Hong Sang-soo, appearing in his films Yourself and Yours, On the Beach at Night Alone, and Grass.
 In 2020, she won the Fantastic Best Actor Special Mention Award in the 24th Bucheon International Fantastic Film Festival for Zombie Crush: Heyri.

-She is also known for her supporting roles in television dramas such as Temperature of Love (2017), Familiar Wife (2018), and Sweet Munchies (2020).
-Her most popular roles to date are Pyo Mi-seon, a dental nurse, in Netflix rom-com series Hometown Cha-Cha-Cha (2021) and Yang Ju-ran, an assistant marketing manager in the drama series Marry My Husband (2024).
-Her portrayal as confident and honest Na Ye-jin in MBC drama One Dollar Lawyer garnered the Best Supporting Actress Award in 2022 SBS Drama Awards.

 Early life and education

-Kim Min-jung was born on September 30, 1986, in Jongno District, Seoul.
-Although Kim was shy at a young age, she became more extroverted with the birth of her younger brother.
-She gained an interest in working in comedy and acting during school, when she made classmates laugh during a class president election speech, and after attending a performance of the musical Subway Line 1.
+Born on 30 September 1986 in Jongno District, Seoul, Kim Min-jung was a shy child whose personality reportedly became more outgoing following the birth of her younger brother.
+Her interest in comedy and acting developed during her school years, catalyzed by a favorable response to a class president election speech and her attendance at a performance of the musical Subway Line 1.

-Though initially hesitant to pursue acting, she enrolled in the Department of Film at Konkuk University in her twenties.
-She graduated with a bachelor's degree from the Film Art Department of Konkuk University.
+Although initially hesitant to pursue a career in the performing arts, Kim later enrolled in the Konkuk University.
+She subsequently graduated with a bachelor's degree from the university's Film Art Department.